tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddAEnvironment/index.md

     For more details on lighting check out [official Unity documentation](https://docs.unity3d.com/Manual/Lighting.html).
 ### Add a Volume

-1. Create a new child object of the Environment and name it `Volume`
+1. Create a new child object of the Environment and name it `Volume`.

     ![volume add object](volume_add_object.gif)